24 Best Singapore Restaurants with Michelin Stars and Awards

 💲 9-course meal from $148 USD

 At Cloudstreet, gastronomic artistry meets comforting homeliness.
 Opened in 2019 by renowned Chef Rishi Naleendra, it offers a journey of flavors, from Sri Lankan influences to refined Australian cuisine.
+Its intimate seating, warm wooden interiors, and eclectic music lend a unique ambiance.
+Dine during dinner, the eatery is most vibrant then.

 Try the Marron with Avocado or the Lamb Saddle, paired with a Cloudstreet Negroni.
 Request a seat near the open kitchen to enjoy a visual feast of culinary craftsmanship.